-- 1. Number and extent of rills: Rills are none to rare.
-A few can be expected on steeper slopes in areas subjected to summer convection storms or rapid spring snowmelt. - 2.
-Presence of water flow patterns: Water flow patterns are often numerous in areas subjected to summer convection storms.
-Flow patterns short and stable. - 3.
-Number and height of erosional pedestals or terracettes: Pedestals are rare with occurrence typically limited to areas within water flow patterns.
+1. Number and extent of rills: Rills none to rare.
+2. Presence of water flow patterns: Water flow patterns none to rare

+3. Number and height of erosional pedestals or terracettes: Pedestals are rare with occurrence typically limited to areas within water flow patterns.
 Frost heaving of shallow rooted plants is not considered a "normal" condition.